pbeukema/LabHacks/readme.md

 * Save your figures in svg, or eps. pngs do not scale well.

 ##  Statistical Analysis
-* Start [here](http://students.brown.edu/seeing-theory/): Make sure that all of the concepts on this page are transparent to you.
+* If you are new to statistics, start [here](http://students.brown.edu/seeing-theory/) to grok the fundamentals.

 * Learn to love Bayesian statistics, if you don't already.
-[This](http://jakevdp.github.io/blog/2014/03/11/frequentism-and-bayesianism-a-practical-intro/) is an introduction on bayesian vs. frequentism written by [Jake Vanderplas](https://staff.washington.edu/jakevdp/), an astrophysicist and python developer.
+[This](http://jakevdp.github.io/blog/2014/03/11/frequentism-and-bayesianism-a-practical-intro/) is an introduction on bayesian vs. frequentist statistics written by [Jake Vanderplas](https://staff.washington.edu/jakevdp/), an astrophysicist and python developer.

-* Beware of p-values and null hypothesis significance testing (NHST).
+* Beware of p-values and null hypothesis significance testing (NHST) which is currently the de facto standard in neurobio research and cognitive neuroscience.
 Read [this](http://ejwagenmakers.com/2007/pValueProblems.pdf) paper for some of the problems with p-values if you are not familiar with the controversy.
 See [here](http://www.stat.columbia.edu/~gelman/research/published/pvalues3.pdf) and [here](http://www.stat.columbia.edu/~gelman/research/published/retropower20.pdf) for more detail.
 Confused about what to do now?
 Andrew Gelman sheds some light [here](http://www.stat.columbia.edu/~gelman/research/published/incrementalism_3.pdf) and also [here](http://www.stat.columbia.edu/~gelman/research/published/retropower20.pdf) on ways to proceed.

 * As soon as possible, understand [bootstraping](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)), [cross-validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)) and [permutation tests](https://en.wikipedia.org/wiki/Resampling_(statistics)).
 [Here](https://docs.google.com/presentation/d/11TozBxAaON1eFXeL6aK1USLtJyAbUaHhskcPkI0FLbc/edit#slide=id.g138cbbed1a_0_0 ) are some lecture notes that look at these topics in the context of multivariate pattern analysis in fMRI.

-* [Rob Kass](http://www.stat.cmu.edu/~kass/),@CMU statistics, has written the extremely useful [Ten Simple Rules for Effective Statistical Practice](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004961).
+* [Rob Kass](http://www.stat.cmu.edu/~kass/), @CMU statistics, has written the extremely useful [Ten Simple Rules for Effective Statistical Practice](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004961).

 * Know what the chris rock effect is in statistics?
 Expand your statistical lexicon [here](http://andrewgelman.com/2009/05/24/handy_statistic/).